Control How Progress is Reported

 For package developers

 IMPORTANT: Setting progression handlers is a privilege that should be left to the end user.
-It should not be used by R packages, which only task is to signal progress updates, not to decide if, when, and how progress should be reported.
+It should not be used by R packages, whose only task is to signal progress updates, not to decide if, when, and how progress should be reported.

 If you have to set or modify the progression handlers inside a function, please make sure to undo the settings afterward.
 If not, you will break whatever progression settings the user already has for other purposes used elsewhere.
-To undo you settings, you can do:
+To undo your settings, you can do:

 Configuring progression handling during R startup